seofernando25/sutil/README.md

 ## What is SeoUtil
 SeoUtil is python library made with the sole purpose of having a highly readable implementation of general purpose programming functions.
+Maybe it's personal, maybe it's public, I just wanted to have a place I can go whenever I forget how to do some basic stuff.

 ## What this library is for